otseobande/reststream-client/README.md

 A RESTful API client that operates over a WebSocket connection, providing a simple and efficient way to make HTTP-like requests.
 It is built on the Socket.io-client and provides an easy-to-use interface for making standard HTTP requests (GET, POST, PUT, PATCH, DELETE) over WebSockets.

+By providing a WebSocket-based interface that mimics the familiar HTTP request-response model, RestStream allows developers to reap the benefits of WebSocket communication without having to significantly refactor their existing codebase.

 ## Installation

 ```bash